 The NEW BUFFALO RAILROAD MUSEUM – “The Little Museum That Could” packs a great experience into a compact space, just across the train yard from the former Pere Marquette railway roundhouse steam locomotive facility.
 The museum is a celebration of New Buffalo’s railway history and the quality of life in small-town America.

-You’ll find unique historic artifacts, a collection of brakemen’s oil lanterns (commonly known as bird cages or bug torches), illustrative and informative displays, rarely seen archival photography that bring railroading in the 19th and 20th centuries to life.
+You’ll find unique historic artifacts, a collection of brakemen’s oil lanterns (commonly known as birdcages or bug torches), illustrative and informative displays, and rarely-seen archival photography that brings railroading in the 19th and 20th centuries to life.

 Most of the items in the museum have been donated or loaned by area residents.
 Many of these people, or their ancestors, worked in New Buffalo for the Pere Marquette Railroad, which eventually became the Chesapeake & Ohio and, finally, CSX.
-Rumor has it that it is rare to find a family in New Buffalo without at least one railroader in its genealogy.
+According to rumors, it is rare to find a family in New Buffalo without at least one railroader.